siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-03-securing-edge-computing-challenges-and-best-practices.md

-This blog post explores the security challenges associated with edge computing, the risks it presents, and best practices for securing edge devices and networks.
+This article explores the security challenges associated with edge computing, the risks it presents, and best practices for securing edge devices and networks.

 #### What is Edge Computing?